imarevic/stock_tracker/README.md

 ## Stock Tracker

-A stock tracking email service that sends stock drops relatice to a specific reference percentage from the previous day.
+A stock tracking email service that sends stock drops relative to a specific reference percentage from the previous day.
 The data is retrieved from www.finanzen.net.
-This service can be deployed on AWS (see Setup section).
+This service can be deployed on AWS (see *setup* section).

 ---
 **Setup**